mohammedzamakhan/toddmotto.github.io/_posts/2017-01-24-angular-dependency-injection.md

 __metadata('design:paramtypes', [Http])
 ```

-So essentially, the `@Component` decorator is transformed into plain ES5, and some additional `metadata` is supplied to the `__decorate` assignment.
+So essentially, the `@Component` decorator is transformed into plain ES5, and some additional `metadata` is supplied through the `__decorate` assignment.
 Which in turn tells Angular to lookup the `Http` token and supply it as a first parameter to the Component's `constructor` - assigning it to `this.http`:

 ```js
 function ExampleComponent(http) {